jesusoctavioas/deploy-template-5mins/README.md

 1. They have lower prices than services such as Heroku.
 1. They allow applications room to grow, no need to move from Heroku to AWS when it becomes popular.

+### Relation to Auto DevOps

+1. _Description to add_ [placeholder]
+1. Auto DevOps is already [quick](link) by default
+1. Auto DevOps isn't stateful while the 5 minute production app is [stateful](link)
+1. Auto DevOps uses Kubernetes, which you can use on hyper cloud but only the 5 minute  production app has:
+   1. Use managed stateful services (databases, caching, object storage, etc.) by default
+   1. A free tier which the 5 minute production app runs within.
+Kubernetes isn't part of a free tier for any hyper cloud.
+1. Also, no Kubernetes overhead reduces cost and makes it simpler to run.
+1. The goal is to eventually combine Auto DevOps and the 5 minute production app so that [everyone can contribute](link) using Auto DevOps in production more easily.

 ### Roadmap

 You're looking at the primary project for the 5 minute production app.